Mattjben/Word-Completion/README.md

 ## FILES:

 - Report.pdf: Report that details our experimental setup , results and disccussion for comparing the different data structures
-- dictionary file based.py: Code that reads in operation commands from file then executes those on the specified nearest neighbour data structure.
+- dictionary_file_based.py: Code that reads in operation commands from file then executes those on the specified nearest neighbour data structure.
-- >USE  `python3 dictionary_file_based.py list sampleDataToy.txt testToy.in testToy.out`
+-> USE:   `python3 dictionary_file_based.py datastructer(list/array/trie) Datafile inputcommands outputfile`
+- dictionary_test_script.py: Code that executes dictionary file based.py and tests your code on Linux servers.
+-> USE:  `python3 dictionary_test_script.py $PWD <approach> <data filename> <command filename1> <command filename2>`

 # How to run